widdix/aws-ec2-ssh/README.md

 # Manage AWS EC2 SSH access with IAM

-This showcase demonstrates how you can use your IAM user's public SSK key to get access via SSH to an EC2 instance.
+This showcase demonstrates how you can use your IAM user's public SSH key to get access via SSH to an EC2 instance.

 ## How does it work